FreeRTOS

 Now the project should compile and write data to the ring buffer, from which snapshots can be taken when the target is halted.

-Note that the “Snapshot Mode” mentioned in trcKernelPortConfig.h (TRC_RECORDER_MODE_SNAPSHOT) refers to a legacy solution that is limited to snapshot tracing only.
+Note that the “Snapshot Mode” setting in trcKernelPortConfig.h refers to a legacy solution that is limited to snapshot tracing only.
 This mode is deprecated and is no longer recommended for new projects.
+The config file trcSnapshotConfig.h belongs to the legacy snapshot mode.

 The default and recommended setting is “Streaming Mode” which allows for both streaming and snapshot tracing by selecting different stream ports.
 The RingBuffer stream port provides snapshot tracing support.